Prerequisites and Requirements

 Port Resources is currently offering the Shared Living Medication Administration Course (SL-MAC).

 New (first time) providers must take their initital course in person**.
 During Covid 19, Port Resources is offering this option via Zoom only.
 Beginning January 1, 2021, cost is $130.
-Payment must be received in full to reserve your spot in the class; please contact our Training Registrar, Anna Adams (contact info below), for information, date options, or to register.
+Please contact firstname.lastname@example.org for course dates, registration form, or more info.

 Providers wishing to recertify (required every two years) may do so via the mail.
 As of January 1, 2021, payment is required to begin this course; the fee is $70.
 The instructor will call you, ask some questions, and mail you a packet with instructions to be returned in the provided stamped envelope.
 Your certificate will be mailed back to you.
-Please contact our Training Registrar, Anna Adams (contact info below), for information or to register.
+Please contact our Training Registrar by emailing email@example.com for more information.

 **There are some exceptions to the first-time live class requirement; providers that have previous medical training such as CNA, CRMA, RN, EMT, etc may qualify to do the course via mail instead of through Zoom.
 Please contact us to see if you qualify.